-- A 2% BHA product with a pH between 3 and 4.
+- A 2% BHA product.
 I have been using COSRX BHA Blackhead Power Liquid* (full review) for years, but any BHA with the correct percentage and pH will do.
 You can also try Stridex Maximum Strength Medicated Pads* for something stronger, but the Stridex is more drying.

 - A clay mask.
 I used to use a regular clay mask, but brands have come out with wonderful new clay mask types that tend to be creamier and gentler without sacrificing their sebum-sucking properties.
 I like the newer cream-style clay masks, which are softer, more spreadable, and less drying than the classic clay masks.
 Papa Recipe Eggplant Clearing Mud Cream Mask*** is a nice one.
 Innisfree Super Volcanic Pore Clay Mask* is the one I used to use.
 Effective, but more difficult to spread and rinse, and harsher than the new options.
 (Note: If you’d like to try combining the BHA and clay mask steps, look into The Ordinary Salicylic Acid 2% Masque***, which contains an effective concentration of salicylic acid in a clay mask base.
 I find it stings a bit and must be used carefully, but is potent for pore clearing.)